 A deficient chronic posterior cruciate ligament leads to increased contact pressures in the patellofemoral and medial compartments of the knee due to varus alignment.

 Classification of Posterior Cruciate ligament Injury

-The classification is based on posterior subluxation of tibia relative to femoral condyles (with knee in 90° of flexion)
+The classification is based on posterior subluxation of the tibia relative to femoral condyles (with the knee in 90° of flexion)

 Grade I (Partial)

-- Limited damage to ligament.
+- Limited damage to the ligament.
 Indicates microscopic tears in the ligament.

 - 1-5 mm posterior tibial translation

 - Tibia remains anterior to the femoral condyles

 - 6-10 mm posterior tibial translation